-The past sexual history of an individual is not considered unless it is determined to be highly relevant by the Board.
+The past sexual history of a complainant is not considered unless it is determined to be highly relevant.
 The existence of pattern behavior by a responding party may be relevant to the finding and sanction imposed.
 Both parties will be notified in advance if such information has been deemed relevant and will be considered during the process.